SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 #### Filtering for multiple flags

-When listing multiple flags in a single filter, the number of unique datapoints flagged with any of the listed quality flags is used when determining if the resample threshold percentage is exceeded or not.
+When listing multiple flags in a single filter, the number of unique datapoints flagged with *any* of the listed quality flags determines if the resample threshold percentage is exceeded or not.

 Using the filter: